pronique/multitenant/README.md

 #### GlobalScope

-The data provided in a Global Scoped Model can be queried by any tenant but insert/update/delete are not allowed from the 'tenant' Context.
+The data provided in a Global Scoped Model can be queried by any tenant but insert/update/delete operations are not allowed in the 'tenant' Context.

 #### TenantScope

 The data provided in a Tenant Scoped Model can only queried by the owner (tenant).
-Insert operation are scoped to the current tenant, Update and Delete operations are enfore ownership, so that Tenant1 cannot update/delete Tenant2's records.
+Insert operations are scoped to the current tenant.
+Update and Delete operations enfore ownership, so that Tenant1 cannot update/delete Tenant2's records.

 #### MixedScope